VirtualFlyBrain/VFB/deploy/README.md

 #GitHub Edit / Deployment Flow
 ![Flowchart](https://raw.github.com/VirtualFlyBrain/VFB/master/deploy/VFB%20GITHUB.png)
-**Key:**
+**Notes:**

-..*Yellow boxes are actions recomended to be carried out on the GitHub website rather than through git / local git SW.
+*Yellow boxes are actions recomended to be carried out on the GitHub website rather than through git / local git SW.

-..*Main Server Backup now has own branch 'Bocian-Backup' - this should be kept in step with Main-Server.
+*Main Server Backup now has own branch 'Bocian-Backup' - this should be kept in step with Main-Server.

 #Sandbox Server Allocations